AlmondGod/action-diffusion-handbook/README.md

 ## Diffusion Transformer

-- first learn autoencoder encoding of x into latent space of zs, then learn Diffusion Model in space zs, then generate with diffusion model and learned decoder
-- Theory is better Diffusion Model since vastly lower latent dim than data dim

-### Architecture

 Like Vision Transformer (ViT), operates on sequence of patches

 1. Patchify: converts spatial input into sequence of T tokens of dim d with linear embedding